What I Keep Witnessing In This Work

 “This work changes my perspective again and again.”

-Not because I keep discovering something entirely new about people, but because I keep witnessing what becomes possible when something old begins to loosen.
+Not because I keep discovering something entirely new about people, but because I keep witnessing what becomes possible when something old finally begins to soften.

-Again and again, I watch people change in ways that are profound.
-Not because they are becoming someone else, but because layers of survival, protection, pressure, and adaptation begin to soften.
-And when they do, more of who that person actually is can finally come forward.
+Again and again, I watch people change in ways that feel profound.
+Not because they are becoming someone else, but because layers of survival, pressure, protection, and adaptation slowly begin to loosen.
+And when they do, more of who that person truly is can finally emerge.

 That never stops moving me.

-So Many Of Our Beliefs Were Never Truly Chosen
+So Many Of Our Patterns Were Never Consciously Chosen

-One of the deepest things this work keeps teaching me is that many of the beliefs shaping our lives were never consciously chosen from freedom.
+One of the deepest things this work continues teaching me is that many of the beliefs, reactions, and emotional patterns shaping our lives were never consciously chosen from freedom.

 They were formed through adaptation.